From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 Imagine buying a top-of-the-line, professional-grade gym membership.
 You have access to Olympic-sized pools, personal trainers, state-of-the-art weight equipment, and nutritional planning services.
 But every morning, you walk in, fill up your water bottle at the fountain, walk on a treadmill for 5 minutes, and leave.
 You are technically a member, you pay the subscription fee every month, but you aren't getting fit.
 You're just hydrating expensively and using the bare minimum of what you have access to.

-This is exactly how most small to medium-sized businesses (SMBs) treat Microsoft 365.
+This is exactly how most financial institutions and small-to-medium businesses (SMBs) treat Microsoft 365.

 What is Microsoft 365?
-(It’s More Than Just Title)
+(It's More Than Just the Tile)

 If you ask the average employee what Microsoft 365 is, they will likely list the icons on their desktop: the blue W, the green X, and the red P. While those productivity apps are the face of the brand, they are merely the tip of the iceberg.